ThunderFly-aerospace/TFI2CADT01/README.md

 ## Translation function

 The called address of the slave device is translated by a logical operation [XOR](https://en.wikipedia.org/wiki/Bitwise_operation#XOR) with the address bits configured in the TFI2CADT01 module.
 Each TFI2CADT01 port has a different default address.
-The address of each port can be changed independently by soldering a solder jumper.
+The address of each port can be changed independently by soldering solder jumpers JP1 and JP2.

 ## Configuration